Glossary | FAQs | Press Area | Links | Articles

 Key Phrases

 When someone types a search term into a search engine, we refer to this term as a key phrase.
 For example, someone trying to find a real estate company may type “real estate Marbella” in the Google search box – “real estate Marbella” would be the key phrase here.
-More information on search engines.

 Linux

 A free version of the Unix operating system.
 Linux is “Open Source” software and is freely available over the Internet.
 It is primarily composed of tools developed over a 15-year period by Richard Stallman and Project GNU.
 However, the final spectacular push was provided by Linus Torvalds who wrote a kernel (completed in 1994), organized a bunch of programmers Internet-wide, and managed releases.
 It is known for its reliability and is popular choice for web servers.
-It is growing in popularity in office environment usage in spite of higher level of required technical support.
+It is growing in popularity in office environment usage in spite of the higher level of technical support required.
 IBM has adopted Linux as a standard.

 Lycos